Sufers

-Sufers (Romansh: Sur) is a municipality in the Viamala Region in the Swiss canton of Graubünden.
+Sufers (Romansh: Sur) is a municipality in the Viamala Region in the Swiss canton of the Grisons.

 History

 Sufers is first mentioned in 831 as Subere.

 Geography

 Sufers has an area, As of 2006, of 34.6 km2.
 Of this area, 13.4% is used for agricultural purposes, while 23.8% is forested.
 Of the rest of the land, 1.2% is settled (buildings or roads) and the remainder (61.6%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Rheinwald sub-district, of the Hinterrhein district, after 2017 it was part of the Viamala Region.
 It is a Haufendorf (an irregular, unplanned and quite closely packed village, built around a central square).

 A dam on the Hinterrhein river was built in 1962 and forms the reservoir Sufnersee.